sotrh/learn-wgpu/docs/beginner/tutorial4-buffer/README.md

     0, 1, 4,
     1, 2, 4,
     2, 3, 4,
+    /* padding */ 0,
 ];
 ```

 Now with this setup our `VERTICES` take up about 120 bytes and `INDICES` is just 18 bytes given that `u16` is 2 bytes wide.
-All together our pentagon is 132 bytes in total.
-That means we saved 84 bytes!
+We add 2 bytes padding as wgpu requires buffers to be aligned to 4 bytes.
+All together our pentagon is 134 bytes in total.
+That means we saved 82 bytes!
 It may not seem like much, but when dealing with tri counts in the hundreds of thousands, indexing saves a lot of memory.

 There's a couple of things we need to change in order to use indexing.
 The first is we need to create a buffer to store the indices.
 In `State`'s `new()` method create the `index_buffer` after you create the `vertex_buffer`.
 Also change `num_vertices` to `num_indices` and set it equal to `INDICES.len()`.